neutrinojs/neutrino/docs/packages/style-loader/README.md

 - `ruleId`: The ID of the webpack-chain rule used to identify the stylesheet loaders
 - `styleUseId`: The ID of the webpack-chain `use` used to identify the style-loader
 - `cssUseId`: The ID of the webpack-chain `use` used to identify the css-loader
-- `hotUseId`: The ID of the  webpack-chain `use` used to identify the css-hot-loader
-- `hot`: Enable usage of CSS Hot Module Replacement.
-Set to `false` to disable.
 - `modules`: Enable usage of CSS modules via `*.module.css` files.
 Set to `false` to disable and skip defining these rules.
 - `modulesSuffix`: A suffix added to `ruleId`, `styleUseId`, `cssUseId`, `hotUseId`, and `extractId` to derive names for modules-related rules.
 For example, the default `-modules` suffix will generate a rule ID for the CSS modules rules of